jtpaasch/bap-kb/04-semantics/README.md

 To encode the semantics of programs, BAP provides what it calls a "core theory."
 A core theory is a very general kind of assembly language.
 It has variables, integers, floating point numbers, jumps, if-then-elses, and the like.

-When you want to stipulate what a program does at a particular label, you write it down as a core theory program, and you put that core theory program in the label's "semantics" slot.
+When you want to stipulate what a program does at a particular label, you write it down as a core theory program, and you put that core theory program in the label's "semantics" slot (`Theory.Semantics.slot`).
 That core theory program then represents what the program "does" at that particular label.

 ## Toy example